Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/volume/point_density.rst

 Turbulence
 ----------

-Adds directed noise to the density at render time
+Adds directed noise to the density at render time.

 Influence
-   Method for driving added turbulent noise
+   Method for driving added turbulent noise.

    Static
       Noise patterns will remain unchanged, faster and suitable for stills.